Harry Potter has been around for

 over 20 years now.
 The series is almost old enough to legally crack open a butterbeer.
-If you're a Harry Potter fan, or even just someone who was alive in the late 90's, you probably feel like you know everything about the books.
-You can name them all backwards and forwards, you know every plot twist, and (like it or not) you know which characters get married and what they name their wizard kids.
+If you're a Harry Potter fan, or even just someone who was alive in the late 90's, you probably feel like you know You can name them all backwards and forwards, you know every plot twist, and (like it or not) you know which characters get married and what they name their wizard kids.
 But you might be surprised to learn that there are still a few tricky references buried in the series that you never picked up on.
-Here are twenty brilliant references in Harry Potter, for the 20 years we've all been calling Hogwarts home.
+Here are twenty everything about the books. brilliant references in Harry Potter, for the 20 years we've all been calling Hogwarts home.

 I'm not going to bother with a basics, because you probably know them already: "Minerva" was the Roman goddess of wisdom.
 Fluffy looks an awful lot like Cerberus, the three-headed dog who guarded the Ancient Greek underworld.
 And yeah, "Slytherin" sounds a bit like "slither in" or "sly therein."
 Almost all of the spells in the Wizarding World play around with Latin, and pretty much

 a god with two faces.
 In Harry Potter and the Sorcerer's Stone, Quirinus Quirrell secretly has Voldy's face on the back of his head.

 Narcissa, Bellatrix, and Andromeda are straight out of World War II